 One thing that has always worried me with writing C samples in documentation for my single-header libraries is that you can’t be 100% sure that they will compile successfully.
 You can always extract them and run them, but you might change them and forget to re-test.
 Having this be automatic is so powerful.
 Rust has this feature built in to the ecosystem so that all code samples are testing automagically.

 I’ve been working on my various C/C++ single header libraries some over the Christmas break, and while I already did an update on my work, I decided to leave json.h for its own post.
 C89 Support One requested thing over the years has been C89 support, and I was reluctant to do this mostly out of sheer laziness.
 I’d have to convert a bunch of comments over and remove my use of long long.

 I’ve been working on my various C/C++ single header libraries some over the Christmas break, and I thought I’d just jot down the improvements I’ve made in a post. process.h -> subprocess.h I’ve had a long standing complaint that the name process.h conflicted with a Windows system header.
 I’ve decided (after a good three years of indecision mind you) to just rename the header and the entry points to subprocess.h instead.

-In this post, we’ll use floating-point scalar evolution (fpscev) to simplify instructions based on any range data we've managed to deduce.
-This post is the latest in a series about my experimentations with floating-point scalar evolution, you really want to read the them in order: An Experimental Floating-Point Scalar Evolution Using Floating-Point Scalar Evolution to Propagate Fast-Math Flags The LLVM optimization pass discussed in this post is available on github here.
+In this post, we’ll improve our floating-point scalar evolution (fpscev) to do a better job at evaluating the range of some of the more complex intrinsics we analyze.
+This post is the latest in a series about my experimentations with floating-point scalar evolution, you really want to read them in order: An Experimental Floating-Point Scalar Evolution Using Floating-Point Scalar Evolution to Propagate Fast-Math Flags Using Floating-Point Scalar Evolution to Simplify Instructions The fpscev pass changes discussed in this post is available on github here.